CDN (Content Delivery Network)

 The CDN domain name must be globally unique - specifically across AWS CloudFront Distributions and AWS API Gateway Custom Domains.

 After deployment a CNAME DNS record will need to be created for the domain.
-Select the current deployment in the Stackery dashboard, then select the CDN node in the canvas area.
+Select the current deployment of your stack, then select your CDN resource on the Stackery Dashboard.
 Find and copy the DNS Name value in the properties panel on the right.
 Create a CNAME record to map the custom domain to this DNS name.
 Check with your DNS provider for instructions on how to create the record.